nokia-wroclaw/innovativeprojects-employees-announcement/README.md

-# Employees announcements
+l# Employees announcements

 ## Project information

 Employees announcements is a web application for managing internal employee announcements.
 Its purpose is to improve the management of buy/sale messages people send and receive.

 ## Instalation

 ```bash
 # Clone this repository